jeffryhawchab/eurisko_Assignment/README.md

    ```

 ## Notes
-- This project is written in TypeScript for type safety.
 - Each challenge solution is stored in a separate file.
 - Solutions are optimized for readability and performance.